tokenring-ai/cloudquote/README.md

 - Invalid API Key (returns CloudQuoteError)
 - Network errors (returns CloudQuoteError with HTTP status)
 - API request failures (returns CloudQuoteError)

+## Chat Commands

+This package does not define chat commands.
+All functionality is exposed through tools that can be invoked by agents.

 ## Best Practices